Webinar | Circular economy in the healthcare sector: Experiences from FLOOW2

 The healthcare sector is a major public purchaser of goods and services – requiring a vast diversity of medical equipment, high-tech facilities, experts, and personnel in order to provide efficient medical care to their community.
 Considering how resource intensive healthcare facilities, such as hospitals, are, there is immense potential to improve resource efficiency through asset sharing.

-HCWH Europe will host a webinar on the 11th May at 15:00 CEST to introduce FLOOW2, a platform that is encouraging a transition towards a circular economy within the healthcare sector by facilitating asset sharing between hospitals.
+HCWH Europe hosted a webinar on the 11th May to introduce FLOOW2, a platform that is encouraging a transition towards a circular economy within the healthcare sector by facilitating asset sharing between hospitals.

 In this webinar, you will learn about ways that your hospital can reduce its environmental footprint, and save costs through simply sharing the resources you already have!
 Lieke will introduce the concept of sharing assets and the opportunities this presents for sustainable healthcare organisations.
 FLOOW2healthcare.com is a unique online platform that brings healthcare organisations or departments and entities within organisations together to share equipment, facilities, excess stock, and staff knowledge leading to financial savings, an enriched network, and a sustainable healthcare system.